-Teachers are responsible and accountable for the progress and development of the students they teach, including those who access support from learning support assistants or specialist staff.
+Teachers are responsible and accountable for the progress and development of the students they teach, including those who access Learning Support Assistants or specialist staff.
 At JCoSS the quality of teaching for all students is regularly and carefully reviewed, including those at risk of underachievement.
 This includes reviewing and where necessary improving teachers' understanding of strategies to identify and support vulnerable students and their knowledge of the SEN most frequently encountered.
 All teaching and support staff at JCoSS have an SEN handbook which provides information on the SEN most frequently seen, presentation in the classroom and strategies to be used to support students with those difficulties.
-They are also invited to attend 'inclusion surgeries' which are held on a regular basis.